How to make a complaint

 Residents or applicants for housing, who are dissatisfied with the service they receive, should in the first instance be advised to contact the relevant section responsible e.g. the Housing Centre, the Rents, Regeneration Section.
 If the problem cannot be resolved by this initial contact, it can be pursued as a formal complaint.

-Where a resident or applicant wishes to pursue a formal complaint, they will be sent a copy of EastendHomes' formal complaint form, together with information on how to make a complaint.
-All complainants will be encouraged to put their complaints in writing, but complaints will be dealt with if they are made in person or on the telephone.
-Where a complaint is made in this way, the officer taking the complaint will be expected to write the complaint down on a complaint form and send a copy to the complainant.
-(Assistance will also be offered to people whose first language is not English, or who have special needs such as literacy problems.)
-Formal complaint forms are also be available for residents to download from the EastendHomes website.
-EeH is unable to deal with complaints made anonymously.
+Where a service user wishes to pursue a formal complaint, they will be referred to or sent a copy of EastendHomes' complaint form, together with information on how to make a complaint.
+All complainants will be encouraged to put their complaints in writing either in hard copy or on-line, but complaints will be progressed however they are made.
+Where a complaint is taken on behalf of a service user, the officer taking the complaint will write the complaint down on a complaint form and send a hard copy or by email to the complainant to sign and return as an accurate statement of their issues and concerns.
+In line with the Equality Act 2010, where there are individual needs the policy, procedures and processes for complaints will be adapted to accommodate the particular requirements.
+The timeline for response to the complaint will start when the completed form is returned with the complainant’s signature or equivalent on-line.
+Formal complaint forms will also be available for residents to download from the EastendHomes website or may be made directly through website contact.

-Once a complaint form is received, a holding reply will be sent within 3 working days acknowledging receipt and informing the complainant that the complaint is being dealt with.
+Once a complaint form is received, a written acknowledgement will be sent within 5 working days acknowledging receipt and informing the complainant that the complaint is being dealt with, who will be responding to it, and the timescales for a response.

 The complaint will be dealt with by the service manager e.g. the Home Ownership Manager, the relevant Housing Centre Manager or the Regeneration Project Manager.
 The complainant will receive a response in writing within 10 working days.
-Where this is not possible for a particular reason, a response will be provided within 7 working days, explaining why a full response is not possible at that time giving a date by which a full response will be provided.
-All full responses will detail the action that has been taken and the outcome.
-If further action is necessary to resolve the issue, the complainant will be kept informed of such action and the outcome.
+Where this is not possible for a particular reason, an interim response will be provided explaining why a full response is not possible at that time and giving a date by which a full response will be provided.
+This should not exceed a further 10 days without good reason.
+All final responses will detail the action that has been taken, the outcome, and whether the complaint has been upheld.
+If further action is necessary to resolve the issue, the complainant will be kept informed of such action and the outcome(s).
+The reply will explain to the complainant the process by which they can escalate their complaint if they remain dissatisfied.

-The complainant will have the right to present their case to the panel.
-The complainant will also have the right, at their own cost, to have a representative, friend or advocate present, provided that EastendHomes is informed at least twenty four hours in advance.
+The complainant will have the right to present their case to the panel either in person or virtually.
+The complainant will also have the right, at their own cost, to have a representative, friend or advocate present, provided that EastendHomes is informed at least twenty-four hours in advance.
+This does not include legal representation.
 The meetings of the Complaints Panel are not, however, open to the general public or observers and complainants can have no more than one advocate present.

 The panel will be minuted and the decision notified to the complainant within 10 working days of the meeting.
 No indication of the decision of the panel will be given at the time of the hearing.
 A note of the meeting will be provided; however minutes of the deliberations of the panel will be confidential.
 If the panel is unable to make a decision and requires additional information, the complainant will be advised of this.